Scaling Laws Meet Model Architecture: Toward Inference-Efficient LLMs: Related Work

-\paragraph{Scaling Laws for Language Models.} Scaling laws are powerful tools to predict the performance of large language models.
+Scaling laws are powerful tools to predict the performance of large language models.
 Existing scaling laws~\cite{hoffmann2022training, muennighoff2023scaling, sardana2023beyond, kumar2024scaling, gadre2024language, ruan2024observational} characterize how model performance varies with model size, dataset size, data quality, and compute budget.
 With the rise of Mixture-of-Experts (MoE)~\cite{shazeer2017outrageously, guo2025deepseek}, a powerful architecture for large language models, recent studies~\cite{krajewski2024scaling, abnar2025parameters} extend scaling laws to account for the number of experts, expert granularity, active parameters, and sparsity.

-\paragraph{Serving Systems.} Due to the increased inference cost, many inference systems have been developed to speed up model serving~\cite{yu2022orca, kwon2023efficient, zheng2023efficiently, ye2025flashinfer}.
-Specifically, vLLM~\cite{kwon2023efficient} proposes PagedAttention to manage KV cache memory more effectively, thereby improving throughput.
-Similarly, SGLang~\cite{zheng2023efficiently} introduces RadixAttention to achieve higher throughput and lower latency.
+Due to space constraints, we defer additional related work to Appendix~\ref{sec:more_related_work}.